telefonicaid/fiware-aiakos/README.rst

 Acceptance tests
 ----------------

-In order to launch the acceptance test, there is a project developed in python and behave.
+In order to launch the acceptance test, there is a project developed in python+behave framework.
 Please refer to `component, integration and e2e testing <test/acceptance/README.rst>`_ for more information.

 Top_